petragrunheidt/fraud-prevention/analysis_journals/0 - Understanding the industry.md

   A Cancellation is similar but very different, because it is a request that happens before the transaction is fully completed.
 For example, if a consumer decides not to go through with a purchase, they might cancel the transaction, and the merchant would refund the amount before it is charged to the customer’s card.

   Chargebacks are usually a lot more related to frauds than Cancellations, because they are the means to address damage caused by an undetected fraud.
 This causes finantial loss for the Issuer and the Acdquirers, as they are directly responsible for implements Chargeback on systems and sometimes deal with part of the coast associated with frauds.
 Cancellations, on the other hand are more related to legitimate reasons for a transaction not to occur.

-## 3.2 - Get your hands dirty

-  Check out the documents in the `data_analysis` folder for the records of tests performed with the dataset